34th Street

 When considering Donovan, the quintessential dippy flower child of the 60s, one usually recalls either a sincere childlike figure searching for love in a cold-hearted world, or a hypersensitive hippie with sickly-sweet affectations.
 Neutronica, his most recent comeback attempt, does little to contradict either of these images.

-Updating his outlook for the 80s, Donovan is now concerned with the nuclear arms race, among other topical subjects.
+Updating his outlook for the '80s, Donovan is now concerned with the nuclear arms race, among other topical subjects.
 "Neutron you're a real estate bomb; the property's saved but the people are gone," he sings in "Neutron."
 "Only To Be Expected" is a powerful rocker (by Donovan's standards) decrying corporate waste.
-The Cars-style "Mee Mee I Love You," is an irresistably cute love song searching for another verse or two.
+The Cars-style "Mee Mee I Love You," is an irresistibly cute love song searching for another verse or two.

-Whereas side one uses synthesizers and other contemporary rock trademarks, side two gives way to traditional folk sensibilities.
+Whereas Side One uses synthesizers and other contemporary rock trademarks, Side Two gives way to traditional folk sensibilities.
 Donovan's voice sometimes stands alone with only an acoustic guitar as support.
-The subject matter shifts accordingly: "No Man's Land" is an ode to a dead soldier, "The Heights of Alma," a war ballad.
+The subject matter shifts accordingly: "No Man's Land" is an ode to a dead soldier, "The Heights of Alma" a war ballad.

 This lightweight, highly listenable effort adequately holds its own both against the Donovan of old, and against current releases from other folk/rock artists.
-Perhaps the world is ready for, as Neutronica's shrink-wrap sticker puts it, "Nouveau Donovan."
+Perhaps the world is ready for, as Neutronica's shrink-wrap sticker puts it, "Le Nouveau Donovan."

 Daniel Silverman